crbilladeau/landing-page-example/README.md

-# Professional Business Landing Page
+# GO FAR Travel Agency - Professional Business Landing Page

 This is an example landing page for a fake travel agency.
 The goal of this site was to show a clean, eye-catching landing page with different informational sections, stylized for smooth scrolling and ease of use.